 Not Guilty by Reason of Insanity (NGRI)

 DSH-Napa provides treatment for the largest population of NGRI patients of any facility in the country.
-Approximately 47% of the 1,250 patients at DSH-Napa were hospitalized on NGRI commitments.
+Approximately 47% of the 1,250 patients at DSH-Napa were admitted on NGRI commitments.
 The overall goal for these patients is improvement to the point where they gain admission or re-admission to CONREP, which coordinates return to the community.
 There is one NGRI Admissions Unit, where the focus is on initial assessments and initiation of behavioral stabilization.
 Following the admissions unit, NGRI patients are treated on approximately 17 different units.
-These units are graded in step-wise fashion from more structured “stabilization units” to less structured “discharge units,” where patients have jobs, or attend partial hospitalization treatment, away from their home unit.
+These units are graded in step-wise fashion from more structured “stabilization units” to less structured “discharge units,” where patients have jobs or attend partial hospitalization treatment away from their home unit.
 On the journey from the admission unit, through the continuum of care from stabilization to discharge, some patients may receive specialized treatment on our “Specialty Units.”
 These include the Geropsychiatric Unit, Sex Offender Treatment Unit, Substance Abuse Treatment Unit, and two Comprehensive Dialectical Behavior Therapy Treatment Units.
 Several of the NGRI units are co-ed.
 Psychologists on generic NGRI and specialty units all serve as members of a multidisciplinary treatment team.
 They provide individual psychotherapy and group treatment services (e.g., process and support groups, chemical dependency groups, etc.) and consultation services.
 In addition, psychologists write and implement behavior plans, prepare court letters, provide crisis intervention services, and testify at writ and extension hearings.
-A major component of group treatment on NGRI units is the Forensic Issues Group, where patients are encouraged to come to terms with their mental illness, understand the role their illness played in their instant offense, and learn relapse prevention skills.
+The major focus of treatment on NGRI units is to help patients come to terms with their mental illness, understand the role their illness played in their instant offense, and learn relapse prevention skills.
 A broad range of rehabilitative and recreational therapy services is also offered by other disciplines.

 Interns who are interested in working on an NGRI unit will spend 20 hours per week working as a member of a multidisciplinary treatment team.
 In addition to providing clinical services to all patients on the unit, each intern will have their own caseload of 3-5 patients.
 In this capacity, they have primary responsibility for all treatment services provided to these patients, under the supervision of the unit psychologist.
 This means that interns conduct suicide risk assessments.
 They also conduct violence risk assessments using primarily the History-Clinical-Risk Management-20 (Version 3) (HCR-20) but might include additional measures as needed.
 Interns conduct cognitive screens on patients with evidence of cognitive dysfunction.
 The results of cognitive testing is incorporated into patients’ treatment plans so that appropriate diagnostic steps and interventions can be pursued.
 We primarily use the Montreal Cognitive Assessment (MoCA) but may use other measures as indicated.
 Interns are responsible for participating in all quarterly and annual treatment planning conferences, and for updating all Forensic Relapse Prevention Plans.
 When behavioral incidents occur, interns attend the Program Review Committee.
 This is a meeting of all disciplines including senior psychiatrists and psychologists where behavioral incidents (e.g., verbal or physical aggression) are reviewed and plans developed to address these issues.
 On discharge and transition units, interns work closely with our Forensic Services Department.
 Forensic Services conducts the Forensic Quality Review Panel evaluation, to determine if the hospital is in support of release to the community, or if “action items” still need to be addressed before discharge.
 Interns are also required to write court letters, developing and defending their opinion regarding whether a patient is ready for release or requires continued hospital treatment.
 In the court letter, interns must describe each patient’s current psychiatric symptom status, the patient’s understanding of the “instant offense” and insight into their mental illness, in formulating their opinion.
 Finally, interns are required to write progress notes on each patient on their caseload, detailing progress on goals, effectiveness of interventions and plan for the coming month.
 Interns on NGRI units provide a minimum of 3 hours of groups per week and may see several short-term individual therapy patients in addition to the minimum of 3 long-term clients.